Your Device Was Recalled — Did You Know?

 Under MDR Article 89, manufacturers must report FSCAs to the relevant competent authority — in Ireland, that's the HPRA.
 The HPRA publishes these on their safety notices database, and manufacturers send FSNs directly to affected healthcare institutions.

-• Procurement knows the device by a different name or catalogue number
+- Procurement and clinical engineering may reference the same device by different names or catalogue numbers

 What MDR Article 14 Actually Says